Theocracy: Notes

+Countries like Pakistan, Libya, and parts of Somalia have Sharia as a constitutional source of law but retain secular governing structures alongside it.
+They are generally classified as Islamic republics rather than theocracies.

 Central Tibetan Administration

 The Central Tibetan Administration, colloquially known as the Tibetan government in exile, is a Tibetan exile organization with a state-like internal structure.
 According to its charter, the position of head of state of the Central Tibetan Administration belongs ex officio to the Dalai Lama, a religious hierarch.
 In this respect, it continues the traditions of the former government of Tibet, which was ruled by the Dalai Lamas and their ministers, with a specific role reserved for a class of monk officials.

 On 14 March 2011, at the 14th Dalai Lama's suggestion, the parliament of the Central Tibetan Administration began considering a proposal to remove the Dalai Lama's role as head of state in favor of an elected leader.

 The first directly elected Kalön Tripa was Samdhong Rinpoche, who was elected on 20 August 2001.

 Before 2011, the Kalön Tripa position was subordinate to the 14th Dalai Lama who presided over the government in exile from its founding.
 In August of that year, Lobsang Sangay received 55 percent of 49,189 votes, defeating his nearest rival Tethong Tenzin Namgyal by 8,646 votes, becoming the second popularly elected Kalön Tripa.
 The Dalai Lama announced that his political authority would be transferred to Sangay.